 It is also another example of religious syncretism.
 The indigenous of the Quindío Department of Colombia believed in the Quimbayan Panther.
 When the Spanish colonialists arrived in the region during the late 1850s, they brought their tradition of using candlelight to celebrate the Immaculate Conception.
 This was combined with the Quimbaya belief that fire could protect against panther attacks as pumas and other native animals were believed to fear fire.
 Thus, the belief in the Quimbayan Christmas Panther evolved and this developed into the Quimbayan holiday known as the Alumbrado de Navidad (which is essentially the feast of the Immaculate Conception).

-In Columbia, which has a large Catholic population, the feast is celebrated in grand style.
+In Colombia, which has a large Catholic population, the feast is celebrated in grand style.
 Families celebrate well into the night with food, fun and lights.
 It is also a great tourist attraction.
-Thankfully, December 8th is a holiday in Columbia.
+Thankfully, December 8th is a holiday in Colombia.